cnag-aat/CLAWS/README.md

 HiC:
   --hic-qc              Give this option if only QC of the HiC data needs to be done.
+  --subsample-hic       Give this option if you want to subsample the hic data for qc.
+  --add-preseq-opts ADD_PRESEQ_OPTS
+                        Additional options to give for preseq etrapolation.
+E.g. -D. Default:
-  --no-pretext          Give this option if you do not want to generate the pretext file --assembly-qc assembly_qc
+  --no-pretext          Give this option if you do not want to generate the pretext file --sort-pretext SORT_PRETEXT
+                        Specify how to sort the pretext (eg. --nosort or --sortby something.
+Default: nosort --assembly-qc assembly_qc
                         Path to the assembly to be used perfom the QC of the HiC reads.
   --yahs-cores yahs_cores
                         Number of threads to run YAHS.
-Default 48 --yahs-mq yahs_mq     Mapping quality to use when running yahs.Default 40 --yahs-opts yahs_opts
+Default 48 --yahs-mq yahs_mq     Mapping quality to use when running yahs.Default 10 --yahs-contig-ec      Give this option if you want to allow yahs perform contig breaks.
+  --yahs-opts yahs_opts
                         Additional options to give to YAHS.Default --hic-map-opts hic_map_opts
                         Options to use with bwa mem when aligning the HiC reads.
 Deafault -5SP -T0 --mq mq [mq ...]
 Mapping qualities to use for processing the hic mappings.
-Default [0, 40] --hic-qc-assemblylen hic_qc_assemblylen
+Default [0, 10] --hic-qc-assemblylen hic_qc_assemblylen
                         Lentgh of the assembly to be used for HiC QC --blast-cores blast_cores